dumpcap - Man Page

 Description

 Dumpcap is a network traffic dump tool.
 It lets you capture packet data from a live network and write the packets to a file.
 Dumpcap's default capture file format is pcapng format.
-When the -P option is specified, the output file is written in the pcap format.
+The -F option can be specified to write the output file in the pcap format instead.

 Without any options set it will use the libpcap, Npcap, or WinPcap library to capture traffic from the first available network interface and writes the received raw packet data, along with the packets' time stamps into a capture file.